-Christine Trumbull is a Certified Exit Planning Advisor and the founder of Pinnacle Exit Group.
+Christine Trumbull is a CPA and Quickbooks certified pro advisor and the founder of Pinnacle CFO Services.
 28 years of experience in financial and business management have led her to her current role: ensuring seamless transitions for founders and their families.

 A trusted resource for family-owned and closely held businesses looking to take their company to higher places.